TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 There are two main types of information we collect about users of the Services:

-*   **"Personally Identifiable Information"** is information that identifies you and may include, for example, your full (i.e., first and last) name, phone number, email address, postal address, credit or other payment card number, and photos of you or other individuals.
+*   **"Personally Identifiable Information"** is information that on its own identifies you and may include, for example, your full (i.e., first and last) name, phone number, email address, postal address, credit or other payment card number, and photos of you or other individuals.
 *   **"Non-Personally Identifiable Information"** is information that relates to you or the computer or device you use to access the online Services, but does not on its own identify you personally.
 This information may include (for example), information about your use of the Services, including web pages you have visited, apps you have downloaded, parts or functions of the Services you have used or viewed, gameplay data, content you have accessed or viewed, advertising sent to you or that you have viewed, transaction history, IP address and device identifiers, information about your Internet connection, information about the equipment or software you use to access the Services, and information you provide to or post on message boards or chat rooms that are part of the Services.

 2\.
 HOW WE COLLECT INFORMATION FROM YOU